GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 **Let Godot infer the type whenever you can**.
 It's less error prone because the system keeps better track of types than we humanly can.
 It also pushes us to have proper return values for all the functions and methods that we write.

-Since the static type system mostly brings better warnings and it isn't enforced, sometimes we have to help it out.
-The following snippet will make the problem clear:
+Since the static type system isn't enforced, sometimes we have to help it out.
+Take the following example:

 {{< highlight gdscript >}}
 var arr := [1, 'test']
 var s: String = arr.pop_back()
 {{< / highlight >}}

 The `Array` type is a container for multiple different types.
 In the example above, we have both an `int` and a `String` stored in the array.
-If you only wrote `var s := arr.pop_back()`, Godot would complain because it doesn't know what type the `pop_back` method returns.
-You will get the same issue with all built-in methods that return the engine's `Variant` type.
-Open the code reference with <kbd>Shift+F1</kbd> and search for the methods to see that:
+If you only wrote `var s := arr.pop_back()`, Godot would complain because it doesn't know what type the `pop_back` method should return.

+If we open the code reference with <kbd>Shift+F1</kbd> and search for the method, we see that:

 ```
 Variant pop_back()